Quick Start Guide

 3. Your flow status changes to **Live**.

 Your flow is now live and callable via API.
-You can find your API key in Settings → API Keys and include it as the x-fastn-api-key header in production requests.
+You can find your API key in **Settings → API Keys** and include it as the `x-fastn-api-key` header in production requests.

-Troubleshooting
+### Troubleshooting

-Check that your Slack account is connected and the channel name is correct
+| Slack message does not appear | Check that your Slack account is connected and the channel name is correct |

-Check the error details in the test console.
-Most common cause is a misconfigured field
+| Test returns an error | Check the error details in the test console.
+Most common cause is a misconfigured field |

-You have unsaved changes.
-Click Save, then Deploy again
+| Flow shows "Changes Pending" | You have unsaved changes.
+Click **Save**, then **Deploy** again |

-Include the x-fastn-api-key header with a valid API key.
-Generate one in Settings → API Keys
+| API request returns 401 | Include the `x-fastn-api-key` header with a valid API key.
+Generate one in **Settings → API Keys** |